dart-lang/dartdoc/README.md

 $ pub global activate dartdoc

-Note: to ensure that this version is run when you type `dartdoc` on the command line, ensure that `~/.pub-cache/bin` is on your PATH, and before the path to the Dart SDK.
+Note: to ensure that this version is run when you type dartdoc on the command line, make sure that ~/.pub-cache/bin is on your PATH, and before the path to the Dart SDK.

 ## Running dartdoc